 Here are some of the noteworthy schools in Fort Worth, TX:

-There are over 200 private schools in the Fort Worth area covering many faiths and teaching philosophies.
+There are more than 60 top private schools in the Fort Worth area covering many faiths and teaching philosophies.
 The largest private schools in Fort Worth include Fort Worth Christian School, Fort Worth Country Day School and Trinity Valley School.

 Colleges and Universities:

 Due to numerous educational opportunities around Fort Worth, high school students don’t need to travel far to pursue a college degree.
 The region offers more than 60 colleges and universities, ranging from public and private schools to medical and technical training.
-In the Fort Worth area, you’ll find Tarleton State University, Texas Christian University, University of North Texas, Texas A&M University School of Law and more.
+In Fort Worth, you can explore Texas Christian University, Texas Wesleyan University and Tarrant County College.
+In the surrounding areas, you’ll find the University of North Texas, Texas A&M University School of Law, Southern Methodist University and more.

 Fort Worth is a Music and Art Lover’s Dream